Liverpool 3-1 Newcastle: Oxlade-Chamberlain takes another step forward but red-hot Mane is scary Reds' star man | Goal.com

 The forward now has 20 goals in his last 21 Premier League games at Anfield, and moves level with Sergio Aguero on 18 for the calendar year.
 In a team of stars – a league of stars – he continues to shine as brightly as any.

-Mind you, he has competition from within his own team.
-Firmino is perhaps playing the best football of his Reds career alongside him, emerging from the bench in the first-half to deliver a majestic display, lit up by the most wonderful of assists for Salah to clinch the points.
-Salah and Mane look ready to fight it out for the Golden Boot again.
+Mind you, he has competition, Firmino is perhaps playing the best football of his Reds career alongside him, emerging from the bench in the first-half to deliver a majestic display, lit up by the most wonderful of assists for Salah to clinch the points.

 And so Liverpool march on, with five wins from five.
 They continue to set the pace, even if they took a little while to hit their stride here.